Academic Research Committee

 - Receives notification of the development of unexpected risks in the course of conducting research, and, where appropriate, recommends actions relating to that risk.

-- Reviews, approves or denies funding requests from SAU faculty for academic research.
+- Reviews, approves or denies funding requests from Southern faculty for academic research.

-- Cooperates with the SAU Associate Vice President for Budget and Finance to establish the annual grant budget used by the Academic Research Committee to facilitate campus-wide academic research.
+- Cooperates with the Southern Associate Vice President for Budget and Finance to establish the annual grant budget used by the Academic Research Committee to facilitate campus-wide academic research.

-- Coordinates with the SAU Accounting Department Office in distributing approved research grant funds.
+- Coordinates with the Southern Accounting Department Office in distributing approved research grant funds.

 RECORDING AND REPORTING